uidaholib/main-web-redesign_draft/content/services/distance.md

 Off-campus students, staff, and faculty can request to have print books mailed to their home address.
 To request a print book, log in to our catalog with your U of I Net ID account, find the book you're interested in, then click 'Get It'.
 Select 'Home Delivery' as your 'Pickup Location', then click 'Send'.
 It may take 2-3 weeks for the book to arrive.

 You should receive a mailing label along with books you receive from the library.
 Use the label to mail the book back to us when you are finished with it.

+Please note that labels are not pre-paid and you will need to get a paid postage label to return your items.
+We suggest media mail through the USPS for cost-savings.
+You can also return books to any [Orbis Cascade Alliance library](https://www.orbiscascade.org/about/members/) location.

 If you don't have a mailing label, please return books to the following address:

 University of Idaho Library Circulation<br>
 875 Perimeter Dr MS 2350<br>